AdrKacz/IA-SMA-Sort/README.md

     return random.random() < (Agent.k_plus / (Agent.k_plus + frequency)) ** 2
 ```

-The agent measures `frequency` by counting the number of occurence of its current fruit in its memory.
+The agent measures `frequency` by counting the number of occurrences of its current fruit in its memory.

 It can miscount some fruits, with a probability `Agent.error_rate`.